 11. The 10th.

 Call it trendy, call it a hipster haven, call it whatever you want, but don’t expect your tourist bus to go through the middle of it.
-This is a good place to explore and eat, but not to tick your tourist checklist.
+This is a good place to explore and to dine in, but not to tick your checklist.
 Top tourist spot: The Canal Saint-Martin, pictured below.

 The top ten – now we’re really talking